 Lastly, the Jacks of All Trades usually experience market pressures.
 For example, for marketing consultants, their clients have increasingly expected that all marketing consultants can offer all services.
-This means consultants have to learn a little of everything rather than specializing in one area.
+This causes consultants to learn a little of everything rather than learning one thing deeply.

-In our research, it's clear that these consultant profiles are on a spectrum and every person is a mix of all four of these profiles.
+In our research, it's clear that these problem profiles are on a spectrum and every person is a mix of all four of these profiles.
 However, at any given time, one of these profiles is likely causing the bulk of the problems.

-Our approach is meant to identify a person's score on all profiles, and to detect the one profile that is the primary source of a consultant's issues.
+Our approach is meant to identify a person's score on all profiles, and to be able to detect the one profile that is the primary source of a consultant's issues.

-For example, the Perfectionist is successful because they provide perfect, detail-oriented work to their clients.
-It becomes a problem when their need to be perfect dominates interactions with their clients.
-For such consultants, delivery to clients suffers.

-Our approach here is not to get rid of the traits of a perfectionist, but to apply limits so that the perfectionist doesn't spiral out of control.
+Lastly, we want to emphasize that these problem profiles are not all bad (despite their name).
+In fact, the traits that underlie these profiles are largely responsible for a consultant's success.
+For example, The Perfectionist is successful because they provide perfect, detail-oriented work to their clients.
+It becomes a problem when the need to be perfect dominates the need to deliver to a client so the client can grow their business.
+Our approach here is not to get rid of the traits of a perfectionist, but to apply limits so that the perfectionist in us doesn't spiral out of control.
 For us, it's all about balance.
 Without a way to balance the good and bad parts of a perfectionist (or any profile), you're bound to experience some negative outcomes.